How you tackle your debts may make a big difference to what you pay in the long run.

 Shop around for a better deal

-Have a contingency plan
+Have a back-up plan

-When it comes to debt management, it always helps to expect the unexpected.
-Your provider could increase interest rates or change their repayment terms, or you could have changes in your own employment or health, that could prevent you from working or making repayments.
+Expecting the unexpected always goes a long way when it comes to your finances.
+Your loan provider could increase interest rates or change their repayment terms, or you might experience changes in employment or health, which could prevent you from working or making repayments.

 Know you can reach out

 If you need help managing financially, AMP has a support hub where you can access a range of resources.